UnivaCorporation/urb-k8s/README.md

     kubectl python-framework-f537l
 ```

-The `run.sh` helper script is designed to allow consecutive runs of the example frameworks by first cleaning up the kubernetes cluster from the previous run, creating the persistent volume, starting both frameworks in minikube environment, and waiting for the completion of the frameworks.
+The `run.sh` helper script is designed to allow consecutive runs of the example frameworks by first cleaning up the Kubernetes cluster from the previous run, creating the persistent volume, starting both frameworks in the minikube environment, and waiting for the completion of the frameworks.
 It can be run with the following command:

 ```
 test/example-frameworks/run.sh
 ```

-This is an example of how to run the C++ example framework from  outside of the kubernetes cluster (build machine).
+This is an example of how to run the C++ example framework from  outside of the Kubernetes cluster (build machine).

 - Get the URB service URI: